Jixin-Ma/Jixin-Ma.github.io/_pages/about.md

 MRI Super-Resolution via Hybrid Information Enhancement Network based on Multi-Attention and Adaptive Convolution

-**Jixin Ma**, Hongjian Yu, Zhijiang Du, Xin Hua, Zibo Li, and Hui Zhao.
+**Jixin Ma\***, Hongjian Yu*, Zhijiang Du, Xin Hua, Zibo Li, and Hui Zhao.

 2024 IEEE International Conference on Bioinformatics and Biomedicine

 We propose a Hybrid Information Enhanced Network (HIEN) for MRI super-resolution task.
-In HIEN, We design a Spatial-Channel Hybrid Attention (SCHA) to enhance specific semantics representation by combining spatial and channel selfattention together.
+In HIEN, We design a Spatial-Channel Hybrid Attention (SCHA) to enhance specific semantics representation by combining spatial and channel self-attention together.
 We propose a Dynamic High-Frequency Pass Filter (DHPF) to preserve high-frequency information adaptively in pixel-wise.
 </div>
 </div>